 My dentist says that I have leaky fillings.
 What does that mean?

 White fillings are bonded to the tooth, meaning that there is no gap between the filling and the tooth.
 If they are done right and that bond is strong, it can be difficult for decay to seep in around the edges.
-Also, with white fillings it is easier to tell if new decay is starting to form at the edge or underneath it because the filling is somewhat translucent and will become discolored with sub-surface decay.
+Also, with white fillings it is easier to tell if new decay is starting to form at the edge or underneath it because the filling is somewhat translucent and will become discolored when there is sub-surface decay.

 Click here to return to the dental questions page.